Rapper Benny the Butcher shot in robbery attempt in Houston

 Rapper Benny the Butcher shot in robbery attempt in HoustonNew

-HOUSTON (AP) — Police say New York-based rapper Benny the Butcher was shot during a robbery attempt at a store in Houston.
-Houston Police spokeswoman Jodi Silva on Sunday said the 35-year-old performer, whose real name is Jeremie Pennick, was shot in the leg around 4 p.m.
-Saturday outside a Walmart on the city’s southwest side.
-She says five individuals wearing masks approached he and two others who were with him, demanding their chains and necklaces.
-Silva says the trio did not move fast enough for one of the suspects, who then shot the rapper.
-The suspects fled the scene and Pennick was taken to the hospital where he’s now in stable condition.
+HOUSTON (AP) — Police say New York rapper Benny the Butcher was shot during a robbery attempt outside of a store in Houston.
+Houston Police spokeswoman Jodi Silva on Sunday said the 35-year-old performer, whose real name is Jeremie Pennick, was shot in the leg around 4:30 p.m.
+Saturday afternoon in the parking lot of a Walmart on the city’s southwest side.
+She says five individuals wearing masks approached he and two others who were with him, demanding their chains.
+Silva added that the trio began taking off their jewelry but did not move fast enough for one of the suspects, who then shot the rapper.
+The suspects fled the scene and Pennick was taken to the hospital, where he’s in stable condition.